Mardi Himal Base Camp Trek

 Free Airport transfers

-Navigating through a country you’ve never visited can be quite challenging.
-That’s why we offer airport transfer services, for guests who have booked our trek package.
-Upon your arrival at Tribhuvan International Airport in Kathmandu you’ll easily spot our representative holding a sign with your name and our company name.
-They will warmly greet you.
-Accompany you to your hotel in a vehicle.
-This service is extended to all our clients to ensure they feel welcomed and supported in an environment without any worries, about getting
+Upon your arrival at Tribhuvan International Airport in Kathmandu, you’ll easily spot our representative holding a sign with your name and our company name.
+They will warmly greet you and accompany you to your hotel in a vehicle.
+This service is extended to all our clients to ensure they feel welcomed and supported in an environment without any worries.

 Mardi Himal Trek Guide